aalkawaz/Library-Management-System/README.md

 A simple command-line Library Management System built in Java.
-Supports adding, storing, searching, and removing books using HashMaps and ArrayLists.
-Includes object-oriented design with Book, Books, and Library classes, along with flexible search by title or serial number.
+Can add, store, search, and remove books using HashMaps and ArrayLists.
+Includes object-oriented design with Book, Books, and Library classes, as well as a flexible search by title or serial number.

 Features: Add new books with a title, author, and serial number Store and organize books using HashMap and ArrayList Search for books by title or serial number Remove books by title (removes all copies)

 Technical Highlights: